POLICY FAQ — WHERE I STAND

 Yes.
 Higher education should not trap graduates in decades of debt.

-- Should vocational and technical education expand?
+- Should public, vocational and technical higher education expand?

 - Should curriculum decisions remain largely local?